 Chief Executive Officer.
-In its judgment, the Committee believes an appropriate, market-competitive, long-term incentive award for the Chief Executive Officer should be approximately five times base salary, which accounts for what the Committee considers to be a below-median salary level.
-The equity award granted to the Chief Executive Officer in 2012 was set below the Committee s target, at approximately 3.3 times his base salary, reflecting:
+In its judgment, and based on market data from its consultant, the Committee believes an appropriate, market-competitive, long-term incentive award for the Chief Executive Officer during 2013 could have been as much as 4.5 times his base salary, or approximately \$3.4 million, which would have accounted for what the Committee considered to be a below-median salary level.
+Instead, the value of the Chief Executive Officer s equity award remained flat with 2012 at 3.3 times his base salary, or approximately \$2.25 million.
+The Committee deemed it appropriate to maintain the value of the Chief Executive Officer s May 2013 equity award relative to his May 2012 equity award based on: